AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Conclusion and discussion

-AlphaDDA3 is defeated by AlphaZero and MCTSs.
-MCTS for AlphaDDA3 assumes that the opponent selects the move making the board state with the same value as the current board state.
-Furthermore, AlphaDDA3 selects the move making the board state with the inverse value as the current board state in MCTS.
-For instance, AlphaDDA3 will select the best move when AlphaZero is an opponent because AlphaZero always selects the best move and makes the board state better.
-When Random is an opponent, AlphaDDA3 will select the worse move because Random rarely selects a better move.
-It will be difficult for AlphaDDA3 to adjust its skill to MCTS1, MCTS2, and Minimax because they may decide on a relatively better move but not the best one.
+The MCTS for AlphaDDA3 assumes that the opponent selects a move that renders the board state with the same value as the current board state.
+Furthermore, AlphaDDA3 selects the move rendering the board state with the inverse value as the current board state in the MCTS.
+For instance, when Random is an opponent, AlphaDDA3 selects the worse move because Random rarely selects a better move.
+It is difficult for AlphaDDA3 to adjust its skill to MCTS1, MCTS2, and Minimax because they may decide on a relatively better move but not the best one.
+In addition, AlphaDDA3 cannot beat AlphaZero.
+AlphaZero always selects the best move, and the average value becomes close to the disc color of AlphaZero.
+In this case, AlphaZero is extremely predominant, and it is difficult for AlphaDDA3 to beat AlphaZero even though AlphaDDA3 selects a better move.

-AlphaDDA1 and AlphaDDA2 have good ability of DDA but defeat a too weak player such that it selects a move at random.
-The reason is that the algorithm based on AlphaZero can not become as weak as a too weak opponent such as Random.
-One approach to improve this issue is changing the AlphaZero based AI algorithm to the weaker one when an opponent is too weak.
+We can improve the performance of AlphaDDAs.
+AlphaDDA1 and AlphaDDA2 have good DDA ability but defeat a very weak player that selects a move at random.
+The reason is that the algorithm based on AlphaZero cannot become as weak as an overly weak opponent such as Random.
+One approach to improve this issue is to change the AlphaZero-based AI algorithm to a weaker one when an opponent is too weak.
 There are two methods to achieve this approach.
-One method is that the AI player with DDA evaluates the opponent's skill using the opponent's game history and changes the AI algorithm.
-The other method is that the AI player with DDA changes the game AI algorithm if the board state continues to be the worse for the opponent during the current game.
+One method is that the AI with DDA evaluates the opponent's skill using the opponent's game history and changes the AI algorithm.
+The other method is that the AI with DDA changes the game AI algorithm if the board state continues to be worse for the opponent during the current game.